mhymx/Sensdemo/README.md

 > ⚠️ **Prototype Status:** The physical hardware setup has not yet been completed.
 The current sensor code contains placeholder values because the actual ESP32, MQ-2, DHT11, LED, buzzer, and wiring components are not currently available for testing.

-I unable do the physical setup since I don’t have the materials or the actual components to work with.
+I'm unable to do the physical setup since I don’t have the necessary materials or the actual components to work with.
 You’ll need to handle the physical ESP32 setup and upload the code on your end.

 ## Sensor Draft